DiGergo/milestone-3/README.md

 ### Research

-To create an easily understandable website I looked up a few sites with the similar topic and built my page in the similar way.
+To create an easily understandable website I looked up a few sites with the similar topic and built my site in the similar way.

 ## Features